qupath/qupath-docs/docs/tutorials/cell_classification.rst

   The choice of annotations are important for classifier performance, but there are other customizations available if you need them.

   By default, all measurements that are available when the classifier is first built will be used.
-  However, if you choose :guilabel:`Selected measurements` under *Feature*, you can press :guilabel:`Select` and select exactly which measurements you want to be used for the classification instead.
+  However, if you choose :guilabel:`Selected measurements` under *Feature*, you can press :guilabel:`Select` and choose exactly which measurements you want to be used for the classification instead.

   You also have the :guilabel:`Filtered by output classes` option, which will come in handy for :doc:`multiplex_analysis`.
   If you add extra measurements later (e.g. by running *Add smoothed features* again with different settings), they should appear automatically in the feature list.